mtboren/Terraformin/Fundamentals/CLI/ReadMe.md

 - `terraform console` opens an interactive console with which to evaluate expressions in the context of your configuration
 - Interpolate variables in strings:  Terraform configuration supports string interpolation, using `${var.blahh}` syntax; can use variables, local values, and the output of functions to create such strings
 - `terraform output` for querying outputs from the plan, and get "unmask" sensitive items via `-json` parameter or by querying specific output by name
+- `terraform refresh` for updating the state file (say, useful for when state file no longer reflects reality of deployed resources)